landewill/IS477/README.md

 This consistency across different modeling approaches (classification vs regression, L1 vs L2 regularization) strengthens confidence in the findings.

-### Contextual Insights

-### Comparison to Prior Research

-Our estimates align with existing sports analytics literature:
-- Moskowitz & Wertheim (2011) estimated ~60% home win rate in college football
-- Stefani & Clarke (1992) found 5-7 point home advantage
-- Our findings of 69% win probability and 14-17 point advantage suggest college football has stronger home effects than professional sports (NFL ~57% home wins)

-### Limitations

-Several limitations qualify these findings:

-1. **Causality**: Our models identify correlation, not causation.
-Home advantage likely reflects multiple mechanisms (crowd support, travel fatigue, referee bias, familiarity with venue) that cannot be disentangled with this data.

-2. **Missing Variables**: Factors like weather conditions, injury status, and coaching changes were unavailable but could influence both game outcomes and the home advantage estimate.

-3. **Sample Selection**: Excluding neutral site games (bowl games, championships) may affect generalizability if home advantage differs in high-stakes contexts.

-4. **Model Assumptions**: Linear models assume additive effects, but interactions between home venue and team quality may be more complex.

-Despite these limitations, the robustness of findings across models and consistency with prior research provide strong evidence for substantial home-field advantage in college football.

 ## Future Work